Falsifying Discriminant Validity of Predictive Algorithms: Falsification as an Evaluation Strategy

 Placebo tests are also used in the social sciences to assess credibility of findings.
 A commonly used placebo test in observational studies is the \emph{negative control}, an auxiliary analysis where the researcher checks for an association that should be absent if the assumptions underlying the design hold but might be present if those assumptions are violated in some relevant way.
 The negative control typically applies the main analysis method to an outcome or setting where we expect no effect to occur.
-For example, studies that look at the effect of policy changes like employment protection laws or increases in minimum wage will often "test" for the effect before the policy was enacted; if effects appear before the law was enacted, this suggests confounding rather than a causal effect \citep{card1994minimum, autor2003rise}.
+For example, studies that look at policy impacts will often ``test'' for the effect before the policy was enacted; if effects appear before the law was enacted, this suggests confounding rather than a causal effect \citep{card1994minimum, autor2003rise}.\looseness=-1

+In our setting, the impermissible proxy plays a role analogous to a placebo or negative control: it defines a setting in which strong predictive performance would call into question the validity of the model.
+Predicting an impermissible proxy as well as the intended outcome constitutes grounds to falsify the claim that the model predicts the intended construct.\looseness=-1